rust-lang/cargo/src/doc/src/reference/specifying-dependencies.md

 As shown in the examples above, multiple version requirements can be separated with a comma, e.g., `>= 1.2, < 1.5`.

+### Pre-releases

+Version requirements exclude [pre-release versions](manifest.md#the-version-field), such as `1.0.0-alpha`, unless specifically asked for.
+For example, if `1.0.0-alpha` of package
+`foo` is published, then a requirement of `foo = "1.0"` will *not* match, and will return an error.
+The pre-release must be specified, such as `foo = "1.0.0-alpha"`.
+Similarly [`cargo install`] will avoid pre-releases unless explicitly asked to install one.

+Cargo allows "newer" pre-releases to be used automatically.
+For example, if `1.0.0-beta` is published, then a requirement `foo = "1.0.0-alpha"` will allow updating to the `beta` version.
+Note that this only works on the same release version, `foo = "1.0.0-alpha"` will not allow updating to `foo = "1.0.1-alpha"` or `foo = "1.0.1-beta"`.

+Cargo will also upgrade automatically to semver-compatible released versions from prereleases.
+The requirement `foo = "1.0.0-alpha"` will allow updating to `foo = "1.0.0"` as well as `foo = "1.2.0"`.

+Beware that pre-release versions can be unstable, and as such care should be taken when using them.
+Some projects may choose to publish breaking changes between pre-release versions.
+It is recommended to not use pre-release dependencies in a library if your library is not also a pre-release.
+Care should also be taken when updating your `Cargo.lock`, and be prepared if a pre-release update causes issues.

+[`cargo install`]: ../commands/cargo-install.md

 ### Version metadata

 [Version metadata](manifest.md#the-version-field), such as `1.0.0+21AF26D3`,